rcandell/tesim/README.md

 * *results_gilbert* contains simulation results and post-processing metrics for a partial sweep of P and R
 * *results_gilbert_fullsweep* contains simulation results and post-processing metrics for a full sweep of P and R

+## Notes
-## Note: Each official run of the TE model can produce large amounts of raw data that is far too large for GIT to handle.
+* Each run of the TE model can produce large amounts of raw data that is far too large for GIT to handle.
 A full P,R sweep produces close to 3 GB of data.
 That data is available upon request, but users are encouraged to produce the data themselves by executing simulation in MATLAB.

 # Contact Information